juju/docs/src/en/models-config.md

 After deployment, the `model-defaults` command allows a user to display the configuration values for a model as well as set and unset those values for use with any new models.
-These values can even be specified for each cloud region instead of just the controller
+These values can even be specified for each cloud region instead of just the controller.

 To set a value for `ftp-proxy`, for instance, you would enter the following: